Nyane Palace Project

 • We need a majestic home for our central traditional government

-• All peoples in the region will have a seat/place in a traditional Parliament that can be housed at the Palace
+• All peoples in the region will have a seat/place in the Traditional Parliament to be established and housed in the new Palace compound

 • The proverbs by which our Traditional Chiefs govern bring peace to the people because everyone understands them.